-A side note: Following the logic in my book, one may better understand authoritarian politics overall.
+Following the logic in this book, one may better understand authoritarian politics overall.
 Moreover, I believe it helps explain why the Trump Administration’s China strategy would not weaken authoritarian rule in China, but rather would boost nationalist support for the CCP.
 Not surprisingly, many in China have called Trump 川建国(”Trump the Nation-Builder”) and his strategy is really making China great.

 Media coverage & public exposure: